Adapt-Framework/adapt/docs/articles/getting_started.md

 Element         | Description
 ----------------|-----------------
+**developer_mode** | Tells Adapt that this bundle is activilty being developed, this disables caching for this bundle.
 **copyright**   | Who the copyright holder of this bundle is **license**     | License information about this bundle.
 **website**     | A link to the authors website